-Throughout the spring and summer months, the tree branch chipper is out weekly.
-They pick up branches that are put in the parkway with the cut-side facing the street.
+The tree branch chipper is out weekly throughout the spring and summer months.
+They pick up branches in the parkway with the cut side facing the street.
 Workers will spend up to 15 minutes at a house in 1 week.
-Tidy piles placed the correct way will reduce the time it takes to chip.
+Tidy piles placed correctly will reduce the time it takes to chip.
 Longer branches are easier to handle and will also take less time.
-Please refrain from putting anything out that is larger than 8 inches in diameter; the chipper has trouble getting these through because it is meant for smaller brush.
-Small piles of branches and twigs should be disposed of in yard waste containers to be picked up by Allied Waste.
+Please refrain from putting anything out that is larger than 8 inches in diameter; the chipper has trouble getting these through because it is meant for smaller brushes.
+Small piles of branches and twigs should be disposed of in yard waste containers for disposal by Allied Waste.
 The chipper does not pick up branches that are put in the alleys.
 Public Works employees trim every alley.
-This is to insure that vehicles may drive through without being scratched and for visibility purposes.
+This ensures that vehicles may drive through without being scratched and for visibility purposes.

-The resident, not a landscaping company, must trim branches if they would like Public Works to pick them up.
+The resident, not a landscaping company, must trim branches if they want Public Works to pick them up.
 Landscaping companies are to remove any brush they trim or cut down.

-During the autumn months the leaf collector is taken out weekly.
-The leaf crews pick up piles that have been raked out to the curb by the residents.
+During the autumn months, the leaf collector is taken out weekly.
+The leaf crews pick up piles raked out to the curb by the residents.
 The leaves must be along the edge of the parkway, not placed in the street.
-It is against Village ordinance to do this and, therefore, may not be picked up.
-Please have patience if the leaf collector or chipper truck bypass your house.
-The Village has an area dedicated to dumping wood chips and leaves and they are more than likely going there.
-The crews follow a route and will pick up your pile when they get to your street.
+It is against the Village ordinance to do this, and it may not be picked up.
+Please have patience if the leaf collector or chipper truck bypasses your house.
+The Village has an area dedicated to dumping wood chips and leaves, and they are likely going there.
+The crews follow a route and pick up your pile when they reach your street.
 Please note that there should be no obstructions for the leaf collector.
 The truck should be able to drive alongside the curb to collect leaves.
 If there is a vehicle or other obstruction, the crew will make a note of it and bypass your pile.
 See additional information on proper leaf disposal (PDF).

 Maple Tree Tar Spot Disease

 Many maple trees have shown signs of the maple tar spot disease.
-The diseases are called “tar spots” because their appearance so closely resemble droplets of tar on leaf surfaces.
-Tar spot alone is rarely serious enough to threaten the health of trees, but sometimes there can be so many spots that the tree becomes unsightly.
-Another side effect is that tar spot may cause early leaf drop.
+The diseases are called “tar spots” because their appearance so closely resembles droplets of tar on leaf surfaces.
+Tar spot alone is rarely severe enough to threaten the health of trees, but sometimes, there can be so many spots that the tree becomes unsightly.
+Another side effect is that tar spots may cause early leaf drop.

 The first symptoms of infection by a tar spot fungus usually show up in mid-June as small, pale yellow spots.
-The spots enlarge and their yellow color intensifies as the season progresses.
-On red maple and silver maple, a black spot usually develops in each yellow spot by mid-July to early August.
-The black spot grows in diameter and thickness until, by late summer, it truly does look like a spot of tar.
-The surface of the spot may have a pattern of wavy indentations or ripples.
+The spots enlarge, and their yellow color intensifies as the season progresses.
+A black spot on red maple and silver maple usually develops in each yellow spot by mid-July to early August.
+The black spot grows in diameter and thickness until, by late summer, it looks like a spot of tar.
+The spot’s surface may have a pattern of wavy indentations or ripples.

-Current research has shown that the tar spot fungus does not cause long term damage to the host.
+Current research has shown that the tar spot fungus does not cause long-term damage to the host.
 The most effective management practice in a home lawn situation is to rake and destroy leaves in the fall.
-This will reduce the number of overwintering “spots” (containing the fungal reproductive structures) which can produce spores the following spring.
+This will reduce the number of overwintering “spots” (containing the fungal reproductive structures), which can produce spores the following spring.
 However, where other infected trees are growing nearby, those leaves should also be raked and destroyed.
-Mulching leaves will suffice to destroy many of the spots before they mature, but the mulch pile should be covered or turned before new leaves begin to emerge in the spring.
+Mulching leaves will suffice to destroy many spots before they mature, but the mulch pile should be covered or turned before new leaves emerge in the spring.